deconf/search-engine-insights/readme.txt

 = Further reading =

-* [Search Engine Insights](https://wordpress.org/plugins/search-engine-insights/) - The perfect tool for viewing Google Search Console stats in your WordPress dashboard.
+* [Clicky Analytics](https://wordpress.org/plugins/clicky-analytics/) - An easy to use and cookie-free analytics service for website tracking.
 * [Analytics Insights](https://wordpress.org/plugins/analytics-insights/) - Connects Google Analytics with your WordPress site.

 == Installation ==